-Freelance Translators Have the Opportunity to Work Anywhere in the World
+Freelance Translators Can Work Anywhere in the World

 Self-employed translators are their own bosses.
 They can work from anywhere in the world and exercise their language skills every day.
 Clients from across the globe with all different kinds of materials—technical manuals, travel brochures, articles, and works of literature—need translators.
 The demand for translators whose native language is American English is especially high.

 Certificates demand a much shorter time commitment than a degree; most certifications require no course work at all.
 If you feel you are ready to apply for a certificate, just sign up for one of the examinations.
-The best-known certification in the States is through the American Translators Association (ATA), www.atanet.org.
+The best-known certification in the States is through the American Translators Association (ATA).
 It administers tests about once a month in locations worldwide.
-The American Literary Translators Association (ALTA) web site is www.literarytranslators.org.
-For a list of translation and interpretation programs, go to www.lexicool.com/courses_usa.asp.
+The American Literary Translators Association (ALTA) is affiliated with the University of Texas at Dallas.
+For a list of translation and interpretation programs, go to www.lexicool.com.

 Certifications and degrees don’t come cheap.
-Just to become a member of ATA costs $120, and the test is another $160 per language.
-Two-year translation degree programs start at about $6,000 a year.
+Just to become a member of ATA starts at $195, and the test is another $300 per language.
 So if you want to become a professional translator, be prepared to invest time and money into getting your credentials in order and researching what options are best.

 Where to Find Clients